hsgweon/onamp/README.md

 BiocManager::install("dada2", ask = FALSE)
 ```
 If it asks "Would you like to use a personal library instead?", say yes.
 It will ask for a location, and again just say yes.
+When all done, type "quit()" and say "n".

 Check again to see if the packages are all in place.